Ipstenu/recently-registered/readme.txt

 = Can I change the date formatting? =

 Not at this time.
 The code is hardcoded because so is WordPress and I wanted to keep it matching as much as possible.
 That means until WP changes how it formats that column, I'm not changing the plugin.
+It's translatable, which will allow for different languages to format as needed, but that's it.

 = Does this work on MultiSite? =